Also called quadriplegia, it results from a severe spinal cord injury.

-- Grade B, Incomplete: sensory functioning is preserved without motor functioning below the neurological level; It includes the sacral segments of S4 and S5.
+- Grade B, Incomplete: sensory functioning is held without motor functioning below the neurological level; It includes the sacral details of S4 and S5.

 - Grade C, Incomplete: motor function remains below neurological level; More than 50% of the key muscles below the neurological level have a muscle grade less than 3.

 - Grade D, incomplete: motor function remains below the neurological level; At least 50% of the key muscles below the neurological level have a muscle grade of 3 or higher.

 - Grade E, Normal: sensory and motor functions are normal.

 Treatment for the condition consists of curing the spinal cord injury or any other disease that may have caused the problem.